flatironinstitute/simple_ans/README.md

 ![Benchmark](https://github.com/magland/simple_ans/blob/benchmark-results/benchmark-results/benchmark.png?raw=true)

 We see that for this example, the ANS-based compression ratio is higher than the other methods, almost reaching the theoretical ideal.
-The encode rate in MB/s is better than most other methods.
+The encode rate in MB/s is also fastest for simple_ans.
 The decode rate is faster than Zlib but slower than Zstandard.
 I think in principle, we should be able to speed up the decoding.
 Let me know if you have ideas for this.

 ## Authors